shahroudy/NTURGB-D/README.md

 * A22. cheer up.
 * A23. hand waving.
 * A24. kicking something.
-* A25. put something inside pocket / take out something from pocket.
+* A25. reach into pocket.
 * A26. hopping (one foot jumping).
 * A27. jump up.
 * A28. make a phone call/answer phone.